-I cover this topic (in much more detail) and SO MUCH MORE in The Creative VA Academy Masterclass!
-The Creative VA Academy Masterclass is for those who want to become virtual assistants, freelancers, and social media managers for creative businesses.
+I cover this topic (in much more detail) and SO MUCH MORE in The Creative VA Academy School!
+The Creative VA Academy School is for those who want to become virtual assistants, freelancers, and social media managers for creative businesses.
 This course teaches you how to work from home for creatives like wedding professionals, designers, and boutiques!
 In the Masterclass, I have a complete guide to what you need for your virtual assistant website, as well as SEO, blogging, and much more!

 This is my BIGGEST pet peeve: If I can’t find your email address easily on your website, I will not work with you.
 Hands down.
 When I did wedding planning and was researching vendors, if their email address and contact form were not easily accessible, I did not even bother reaching out.
 So, my biggest advice: Have this easily accessible.
 I recommend having your email address in the footer of your website, so each and every page has it.
 I also recommend having a link to your contact form in the header of your website, on the far right.
 This way it is easy to find, and takes seconds for someone to contact you!

 And while contact forms are great (and allow you to pre-screen future clients) it is important to still have the email address included.
 This way if the contact form does not work for any reason, they can still contact you.
 If you do not provide a second form of communication, the potential client might get frustrated, and move onto another website.